Workshops for Summer, 2026

-This is a snapshot of some of our exciting workshops for 2025.
-A final list of workshops will be confirmed in March, 2025.
+This is a snapshot of some of our exciting workshops from 2025.
+A final list of workshops will be confirmed in March, 2026.
 Stay tuned!

 Navigating Your Future and the Keys to College Admissions

-This exclusive workshop, led by UC admissions expert and current Director of the Office of Black Student Development, Elroy Pinks, will provide scholars with the skills to discover their true passion and to navigate the University Admissions process, including writing a “winning” personal insight essays.
+This exclusive workshop, led by UC admissions expert, Marcus Mathis will provide scholars with the skills to discover their true passion and to navigate the University Admissions (high school & transfer) process, including writing a “winning” personal insight essays.

 Entrepreneurship, New Media and Independent Video Production within the Sports Industry